jasonjson/jasonjson.github.io/_posts/2015-10-30-palindrome-permutation-ii.markdown

 ---
 layout: post
-title: Palindrome Permutation II
+title: 267 - Palindrome Permutation II
 date: 2015-10-30 16:14:52.000000000 -04:00
 tags:
 - Leetcode
 categories:
-- DFS Backtracking
-- Palindrome
-- Permutation
+- Array
 author: Jason
 ---
-<p><strong><em>Given a string s, return all the palindromic permutations (without duplicates) of it.
-Return an empty list if no palindromic permutation could be form.</em></strong></p>
+**Given a string s, return all the palindromic permutations (without duplicates) of it.
+Return an empty list if no palindromic permutation could be form.**

 ``` java